BarreiroCollege/USI-NTW-A1/README.md

 Finally, we can try to **open the file** (assuming we have permission to do so), and **get its contents in bytes**.
 Now the **`HttpResponse` object gets constructed, with the specified content**.
 However, before it becomes a valid response, the MIME type of such file has to be checked. `Server` will try to guess its type using the standard `mimetypes` library and, if it cannot get resolved with either the library or the custom ones, an error will be raised.
+It is worth mentioning that **hundreds of file types are supported, from several image formats to video and other types**.

 The list of error responses that this method can return are the following ones (with the given priority):